chrplr/PCBS/README.md

 * know how to download a Python script from the Internet and execute it from the command line in a Terminal:

-  Try it: Download [games/hammurabi.py](games/hammurabi.py) and run it in a terminal
+  Try it: Download [games/matches.py](games/matches.py) and run it in a terminal

-* know how to create and/or modify scripts with a text editor such as [Sublime Text](https://www.sublimetext.com/) or an Integrated Development Environment like Spyder (included in Anaconda).
+* know how to create and/or modify scripts with a text editor such as [Sublime Text](https://www.sublimetext.com/) or using an Integrated Development Environment like Spyder (included in Anaconda).

 * know basic programming concepts expressions, instructions, variables, lists, dictionaries, tests (if..then..else), string manipulations, loops (while and for), functions (call, definition, local variables), file input/output operations ) and their implementation in Python3.
+For instance, you should be able to understand the scripts in the [games](games/) folder.

   Check out [Resources to learn Python in the Appendix](#resources-to-learn-python)